Update: ‘Next-gen Interior’ section updated.

 What is the release date of the Audi Q6 e-tron?

-The Audi Q6 e-tron will enter production in 2022 and is likely to go on sale in Europe towards the end of that year.
+The Audi Q6 e-tron will enter production next year.
+Customer deliveries should begin in the second half of the year.

 Which are the core competitors to the Q6 e-tron?

-The new e-SUV from Audi will be seen rivaling the Mercedes EQE SUV and the Tesla Model Y.
+The new e-SUV from Audi will be seen rivalling the Mercedes EQE SUV and the Tesla Model Y.

 What is the expected price of the Audi Q6 e-tron?